I have some errors with the hreflang tags

 <link rel="alternate" hreflang="en" href="http://www.mywebsite.com/" /> <link rel="alternate" hreflang="fr" href="http://www.mywebsite.com/fr/" /> <link rel="alternate" hreflang="es" href="http://www.mywebsite.com/es/" />

-The same hreflang tags must be on all these pages.
+These same tags must be present on all pages (/, /fr/, /es/, etc.).

 Duplicate hreflang tags